 In most cases, different locations perform differently—some of them may convert better than others, although CPC may not vary drastically.
 For advertisers, it means that they pay more for conversions from the low-performing regions.

 While adjusting bids, you should tackle two tasks: define low-performing locations and the exact adjustment values.
-You can carefully look through the Google Ads reports and iterate over various adjustment values, but the better way is to make use of the PromoNavi Location Bid Adjustment tool.
-It will provide you with a daily report of bid adjustments that you need to make on your campaign for the best performance possible.
+You can carefully look through the Google Ads reports and iterate over various adjustment values, but the better way is to use the PromoNavi Location Bid Adjustment tool.
+It will provide you with a daily report of bid adjustments you need to make on your campaign for the best performance possible.

 Here is a comprehensive manual on how to adjust bids by locations with the help of PromoNavi.